Salman1804102/salman1804102.github.io/_posts/welldev_trainee_software_engineer_interview_experience.md

 - **Q11**: Write a SQL to show all the duplicate rows in a table

 - **Q12**: Can we make stack with queue?
+- **Q13**: Given a chessboard, there are some knights placed initially.
+Asked to discuss the solution of how can we place some another knights in such a way so that no one attacked each other.
+  *(Graph - DFS or BFS type solution)

 ## 2nd Round Interview Questions